Zach332/glimpse/README.md

 # glimpse

 glimpse is a visual tab manager.
-See all your tabs in a grid; easily move, copy, and delete groups of tabs; quickly find what you need with search.
+See all your tabs in a grid; easily move, copy, save, and delete groups of tabs; quickly find what you need with search.
 Below is a guide to the features of glimpse.

 ## Hotkeys
  - There are hotkeys for nearly all actions in glimpse.
 The full list can be viewed by clicking "Hotkeys" or using shift + ?